 Nothing makes me feel more festive than making a batch of mince pies.
 Nothing makes me feel more ravenous either.

-The aroma of buttery pastry and hot, boozy mincemeat filling is irresistible to me.
+The aroma of buttery pastry and hot, boozy mincemeat filling is irresistible.
+For me, it’s the smell of Christmas!

 Suet free mincemeat